allanmcrae/pkglint/README.md

-emptydir            : Warns about empty directories in a package fhs-infopages       : Verifies correct installation of info pages fhs-manpages        : Verifies correct installation of man pages rpath               : Verifies correct and secure RPATH for files. systemdlocation     : Checks for systemd files in /etc/systemd/system/
+emptydir            : Warns about empty directories in a package fhs-infopages       : Verifies correct installation of info pages fhs-manpages        : Verifies correct installation of man pages pkgnameindesc       : Verifies if the package name is included on package description rpath               : Verifies correct and secure RPATH for files. systemdlocation     : Checks for systemd files in /etc/systemd/system/
 ```